White Tents or Remarkable Purple Cows

 P.P.S.
 AT THE REQUEST FROM ASK Harriete readers I finally figured out how to add an email subscription to my blog!
 Now ASK Harriete can be emailed to your mailbox.

 Please try it out and let me know if it works.

-Golden Girl from the California Collection is currently on display at Craft in America Study Center.
+Golden Girl from the California Collection was on display at Craft in America Study Center.
 Yes, these are the people that produced the PBS series about craft.

 Redefining the San Andreas Faultline